The Best Floorstanding Speakers For 2025

 • Warm sound signature may not appeal to everyone

-• Very heavy at 47 pounds
+• Heavy at 35 pounds

 Overall, it’s extremely hard to find things that these don’t excel at.
 In a word, they’re excellent.

-JBL Studio 180 Dual 6.5-Inch 2.5-Way (Single)
+JBL Studio 698 (Single)

-Here’s another excellent one for a lot of coverage in a really big room.
-The best way to describe the JBL Studio 290 would warm, but that may have something to do with its dual 8 inch bass drivers that are able to dig incredibly low with ease.
+The best way to describe the JBL Studio 698 would be immersive, but that may have something to do with its dual 8 inch bass drivers that are able to dig incredibly low with ease.

-The 4 inch dedicated midrange driver helps further with this, making dialogue crisp and easy to understand.
-It has a 1 inch CMMD Lite high-frequency driver that allows it to depict the fine details in content that other speakers might otherwise miss.
+The 6 inch dedicated midrange driver helps further with this, making dialogue crisp and easy to understand.

-It does this by utilizing an aluminum sphere that is covered in a ceramic material.
-This allows it to retain its shape even at high volumes which translates to a much better experience as a whole.
-What makes all of this even better is the fact that JBL also makes use of their HDI (high definition imaging) horn technology that helps provide everyone in the room with an even and fulfilling soundstage.
+What makes all of this even better is the fact that JBL also makes use of their HDI (high definition imaging) wave guide horn technology that helps provide everyone in the room with an even and fulfilling soundstage.

-The listed 38.03 pound weight only perpetuates that.
-But when looking at everything as a whole, it’s easy to see why; there’s a lot offered here.
+But when looking at everything as a whole, it’s easy to see it’s a quality speaker.

 Pros